Guggul extract is well known for its positive benefits and ability to treat various diseases in eastern medicine.

 So where does guggul fit into this equation?

-Studies have shown that guggul (especially when combined with other botanicals) helped patients with metabolic syndrome reduce their BMI, drop their overall weight, reduce their waist circumference (burn belly fat), lower their cholesterol and reduce blood sugar.
+Studies have shown (7) that guggul (especially when combined with other botanicals) helped patients with metabolic syndrome reduce their BMI, drop their overall weight, reduce their waist circumference (burn belly fat), lower their cholesterol, and reduce blood sugar.

-These benefits were statistically significant and found to be common among a study which included 78 patients (not a huge study, but enough to show the benefits).
+These benefits were statistically significant and found to be common in a study that included 78 patients (not a huge study, but enough to show the benefits).

 So how is guggul causing weight loss?